KDE/documentation-develop-kde-org/content/docs/plasma/widget/examples.md

 }
 ```

-Make sure you still multiply the stored width/height by `units.devicePixelRatio`, otherwise your popup will look smaller by default on HiDPI/4k monitors.
+Make sure you still multiply the stored width/height by [`PlasmaCore.Units.devicePixelRatio`](docs:plasma;Units::devicePixelRatio), otherwise your popup will look smaller by default on HiDPI/4k monitors.

 To simplify testing, I added `Plasmoid.hideOnWindowDeactivate: false` to prevent the popup from closing when you focus the config window.